3-phase Kavach roll-out strategy finalised by Railways

 First-Phase Bid Details

-Tenders floated at present are worth over ₹2,200 crore for Kavach across multiple States, including West Bengal, Tamil Nadu, Chhattisgarh, Karnataka, Kerala and Uttar Pradesh.
+Tenders floated for Kavach across multiple States, including West Bengal, Tamil Nadu, Chhattisgarh, Karnataka, Kerala and Uttar Pradesh are worth over ₹2,200 crore.

-Tenders include various components for Kavach such as towers, optical fibres, dashboards, alongside contracting system integrators.
-The value of these contracts ranges from ₹100 crore to ₹340 crore, as per some of the documents reviewed by the paper.
+Tenders include various components for Kavach such as towers, optical fibre, dashboards, alongside contracting system integrators.
+The value of these contracts ranges from ₹100 crore to ₹340 crore, some of the documents reviewed by the paper, show.

-Track-side tenders are for the Delhi – Chennai and Chennai – Mumbai - known as the two high-density routes and carry bulk of the passengers, covering 3,375 rKM.
+Track-side tenders are for the Delhi–Chennai and Chennai–Mumbai routes - known as the two high-density routes that carry a bulk of the passengers, covering 3,375 rKM.
 Automatic block sections (ABS) are for 9,090 rKM.
 The remaining 5,645 rKM bids are across various other sections.

 “So far bids worth 1,105 rKM have been opened.
 And the remaining will be evaluated this month (November),” the official added.